Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/alignment-and-description.md

 Chaotic neutral is the best alignment you can be because it represents true freedom from both society's restrictions and a do-gooder's zeal.

+### Lawful Evil, "Dominator"
-**Lawful Evil, "Dominator":** A lawful evil villain methodically takes what he wants within the limits of his code of conduct without regard for whom it hurts.
+A lawful evil villain methodically takes what he wants within the limits of his code of conduct without regard for whom it hurts.
 He cares about tradition, loyalty, and order but not about freedom, dignity, or life.
 He plays by the rules but without mercy